People in the Mornings

 Outside, office workers march past in their suits.
 The sunlight shines brightly against the walls opposite.
 Security guards gather for their morning duties.

-2 thoughts on “People in the Mornings”
+2 responses to “People in the Mornings”

-• Wow, I love this!
+Wow, I love this!
 Morning in China is the best although I haven’t been in many years so I recognise the first two paragraphs more than the last two.
 I love places where these realities sit side by side.

-• The mornings here fascinate me.
+The mornings here fascinate me.
 Even the difference between 6am and 7am is striking.
 There are onion layers of starting-times in this city.

 Leave a Reply